Antynea/grub-btrfs/README.md

 ### Customization:

 You have the possibility to modify many parameters in `/etc/default/grub-btrfs/config`.
-See [config file](https://github.com/Antynea/grub-btrfs/blob/master/config) for more information.
+For further information see [config file](https://github.com/Antynea/grub-btrfs/blob/master/config) or `man grub-btrfs`

 - - -
 ### Automatically update grub upon snapshot: